 Whanganui River Journey

 There is a section of the Te Araroa, through Whanganui National Park, that walkers have the option of paddling through instead of walking.
-The Whanganui River flows southbound so Southbound walkers will have an easier time logistically.
-On this page, we will go through a few options and then discuss how we did it as Northbound TA walkers and a couple of other options that exist for Northbound walkers.
+The Whanganui River flows southbound, so Southbound walkers will have an easier time logistically.
+On this page, we will go through a few options and then discuss how we did it as Northbound TA walkers (as well as some other options that exist for Northbound walkers).
 We would highly recommend paddling the Whanganui as a part of your Te Araroa experience.
-We felt like we had a much better understanding of the place after meeting folks in this area, and learned more about Maori and New Zealand history.
+We felt like we had a much better understanding of the place after meeting folks in this area, and learned more about Maori culture and New Zealand history in this section specifically.

 About the Route.